bjlarouche/storyblox/README.md

 ### Example

-Mount the `Storyblox` Roact component however/wherever you want and just pass in the optional props for further customization.
+Mount the `Storyblox` React component however/wherever you want and just pass in the optional props for further customization.

 ```javascript